 top of page

+In 2026, she won the Winsor & Newton International Art Prize and received a fully funded residency fellowship from Vermont Studio Center.
 In 2025, she was granted the Raina Giese Award in Painting and the J.E.
-Wallace Sterling Award for Scholastic Achievement by Stanford University, awarded a merit-based full fellowship by Vermont Studio Center, shortlisted for the Winsor & Newton International Art Prize, and longlisted for Jackson’s Art Prize.
+Wallace Sterling Award for Scholastic Achievement by Stanford University, and was longlisted for Jackson’s Art Prize.
 Her work has been featured by the official @instagram account and appeared in The New York Times, and she has been profiled by Artwork Archive and Character Media.

 bottom of page